Ronnie O'Sullivan: Personal life

-He is known for his perfectionism and for being highly self-critical, even in victory.
+O'Sullivan is known for his perfectionism and for being highly self-critical, even in victory.
 Early in his career, he was treated for drug-related issues and bouts of depression.
 Since 2011, psychiatrist and sports psychologist Steve Peters, a close friend, has helped him overcome his mood swings.
 He is also a close friend of artist Damien Hirst.
 Noted for repeatedly declaring his intention to retire, O'Sullivan took an extended break from the professional snooker tour during the 2012–13 season, during which he worked on a pig farm for several weeks.
 He enjoys running, and has achieved a personal best of 34 minutes and 54 seconds for 10 km races, which ranked him in the top 1,500 10 km runners in the UK in 2008.
 He enjoys cooking, and appeared on the BBC's Saturday Kitchen in December 2014 and February 2021.
-He also enjoys motor racing, and has appeared on season 4 of Top Gear.
+He also enjoys motor racing, and has appeared on series 4 of Top Gear.
 He is a supporter of Arsenal FC.

 Despite a self-professed interest in Islam, O'Sullivan denied media reports that said he had converted to the religion in 2003.
 He has also espoused an interest in Buddhism, having spent many lunchtimes at the London Buddhist Centre in Bethnal Green.
 He has said he does not have a firm commitment to any religion.

-O'Sullivan was awarded an OBE in the New Year Honours list in 2016, for services to snooker.
+O'Sullivan was made an OBE in the New Year Honours list in 2016, for services to snooker.

+O'Sullivan was a supporter of the Labour Party during the leadership of Jeremy Corbyn, but in June 2024, he endorsed Faiza Shaheen, the independent candidate for Chingford and Woodford Green, in the 2024 General Election.

+In June 2023 he was a guest for BBC Radio 4's Desert Island Discs.
+An extended version of the programme was broadcast in October 2024.
+His book choice was Running with the Kenyans by Adharanand Finn, his luxury item was a painting set and his favourite disc was "That's All" by Genesis.

+On 31 October 2024, O'Sullivan obtained Hong Kong residency under the Quality Migrant Admission Scheme.